Why you DON’T want to elope at Sapphire Point Overlook

 If any of the following apply, it’s probably a good idea to rethink getting married at Sapphire Point:

-• When you want more than two hours at your ceremony site.
-Sapphire Point books in 2-hour increments on the even hour.
+- When you want more than three hours at your ceremony site.
+Sapphire Point books in 3-hour increments.
 When your time is up, it’s time to move on.
 More than likely, the next wedding party will be arriving anyway.

 Examples of other gorgeous elopement venues in Breckenridge